 USDA Prospective Plantings Report

 The USDA releases the Prospective Plantings report once a year at the end of March.
-The report is sometimes referred to as the Planting Intentions report, and it is based on a survey the USDA conducts with farmers around the country on how many acres they expect to plant of each crop.
+The report is sometimes referred to as the Planting Intentions report and it is based on a survey the USDA conducts with farmers around the country on how many acres they expect to plant of each crop.
 The Prospective Plantings missive provides the market with a solid expectation of the size of each crop for the coming crop year.
-The report is a projection, farmers still need to plant, tend and harvest crops and the weather much cooperate.
+The report is a projection; farmers still need to plant, tend and harvest crops and the weather must cooperate.

-The crops contained in the report are as follows: corn, winter wheat, durum wheat, spring wheat, oats, barley, flaxseed, cotton, rice by length of grain classes, sorghum, sweet potatoes, dry edible beans, soybeans, sunflower, peanuts, and sugarbeets; acreage for harvest of oats, hay, and tobacco.
+The crops contained in the report are as follows: corn, all wheat winter wheat, durum wheat, spring wheat, oats, barley, flaxseed, cotton, rice by length of grain classes, all sorghum, sweet potatoes, dry edible beans, soybeans, sunflower, peanuts, canola, proso millet and sugarbeets.

-The report includes the acreage numbers in each state.
-The USDA also includes a summary of each crop and highlights projected weather conditions.
+The report includes the acreage numbers in each state, including acreage for the harvest of oats, hay and tobacco.
+The USDA also includes a summary of each crop and a summary of the winter weather.
 This report often sets the tone for grain prices for the season as many traders read and follow the projections.

 Key Elements of the Prospective Plantings Report